securityguy/DMRcmd/README.md

 property at risk.
 It is not suitable for any application even remotely associated with life safety.
 It should not be run on a computer containing sensitive or valuable information.

-By default this program does not execute any events.
+By default, this program does not execute any events.
 The user is solely responsible for what they configure it to do.

 It is up to each user to determine the suitability of this software for their specific application.